andersonb97/RockinRobin/README.md

 #### Clean Twitter Data

 The first step to cleaning twitter data was to rename the columns.
 Then I need to take out the ticker symbol and drop unnecessary columns.
 After this brief cleaning the next step is the clean the text of the tweets.
-To do this I turn the words into lowercase, split the words, and remove stop words.
-The stop words that I use come from the 'english' dictionary in the NLTK package.
+To do this I turn the words into lowercase, split the words, and remove stopwords.
+The stopwords that I use come from the 'english' dictionary in the NLTK package.

 The final step in the twitter data cleaning is to combine the text strings for each company each day.
 So if 20 people tweeted about Tesla on the same day, we concatenate those strings into one string and one data observation for Tesla that day.